ibm-cloud-docs/vlans/vlan-spanning.md

 By enabling VLAN spanning, all of your routed traffic is able to travel between all private subnets, across all private VLANs on your account.
 This serves business needs that require the global communication of your routed traffic.
 For example: Enable VLAN spanning if devices residing on more than one private subnet need to communicate, whether on the same or different VLANs.

-**Note**: When spanning is enabled, it affects the entire account.
+When spanning is enabled, it affects the entire account.
 You cannot exempt any subnets, VLANs or devices from VLAN Spanning.
 If you currently rely solely on private subnets to segregate servers into roles or tiers, enabling VLAN spanning removes that segregation.
+{:note}

 ### Default values